0xmetaschool/Learning-Projects/YeBot- Build a Kanye West AI Bot using OpenAI API/3. Let’s Build Some Dope Shit/Create a Simple GPT-4 Model.md

 ![Running simple GPT-4 model generation code.gif](Create%20a%20Simple%20GPT-4%20Model%20492b4760fb32466a8d50a15230f651c9/Running_simple_GPT-4_model_generation_code.gif)

-## Assignment
+---

-Run the following prompts using the code we created in this lesson:
+**Assignment: Run the following prompts using the code we created in this lesson.**
 1. What are you upto?
 2. Say this in Kanye West style: “You are a great person.
 I love you man!”